BRIXTOL/rollup-config/readme.md

 # @brixtol/rollup-config

 Shareable rollup configuration used within the [Brixtol Textiles](https://brixtoltextiles.com) monorepo.
 The module acts as an interface, it exports an instance of Rollup and several plugins that are frequently used by packages contained across the workspace.
-Each plugin is wrapped as a getter in order which help negate exposing unsed plugins on the export and shave a little extra time off transformations.
+Each plugin is wrapped as a getter which help negate exposing unsed plugins on the export.

 ### Why